BCBetter Calculators

 170 lbs, 5'10" — Imperial

-A common height and weight combination in imperial units.
+A common height and weight combination for adult males in the US, calculated in imperial units.

 Result: BMI of 24.4 — Normal weight.